mironside/mironside.github.io-nope/_posts/2015-05-01-notes-on-task-based-build-system.md

     Outputs: game.exe
 {% endhighlight %}

 The link Task uses the files main.obj, game.obj and input.obj as Inputs which are also the Outputs of the compile Tasks.
 Therefore the link Task is implicitly dependent on all three compile Tasks and cannot be run until they complete.
 The three compile Tasks do not depend on any other Tasks so they are each Executed.
-Since they don't depend on each other they could Execute in parallel.
-Each comile Task compiles it's Input source file and produces it's Output object file.
+Since they don't depend on each other they could even Execute in parallel.

+Using main.c as the example, FindDependencies runs and discovers that main.c #includes main.h and game.h (which #includes input.h), these are added as File dependencies.

+{% highlight none %}
+main.c -> [main.h [game.h -> input.h]]
+{% endhighlight %}

+The Task is checked for changes.
+Inputs main.c main.h and game.h and Output main.obj are all unchanged since the last build.
+However, the dependency input.h has changed so the Task is Executed compiling main.c into main.obj.

-With all three compile Tasks complete the link Task now has no dependencies.
-It Executes linking the three object file Inputs into the game.exe Output file.
+All three compile Tasks complete and the link Task now has no dependencies.
+The Output game.exe matches the previous build but main.obj has changed since it was just re-compiled.
+The link Task Executes linking the three object file Inputs into the game.exe Output file.

 With no more tasks in the queue, the build is complete.